manan-source-temp/TemperatureConverter/ReadMe.txt

+Sorry for inconvenient name of the folder

+I have put both project Angular (UI) and ASP.NET CORE in same project.
+Name of angular folder is EmployeManagement.
+I have created End pont and business logic teste cases.
+Folder name is EmployeeManagementTest Business logic put into EmployeManagement.BLL folder API End points controller folder name is EmployeManagementDemo

+I have used directive feature for allow only number in temperature value in angular.

 I have created TemperatureConverterApp for end points Thre is Get end points which has three paramter like temperatureValue, oldTemperatureType and currenTemperatureType temperatureValue is user enter value from UI side